matt-antone/Scorer/memory-bank/progress.md

 - Touchscreen input on Raspberry Pi
 - Auto-start via systemd service
 - CLI boot with auto-login
+- Database reset functionality is now fully tested and working with both SQLAlchemy and direct SQLite access.
+- The test runner sets the DATABASE_URL environment variable to use SQLite, ensuring both the test and SQLAlchemy operate on the same database file.

 ## What's Left to Build